matteobortolazzo/HtmlLabelPlugin/README.md

 `<span style="color: green">...</span>`

-For underlined text use the <u> tag:
+For underlined text use the &lt;u&gt; tag:
 `<u>Some underlined text</u>`

 **For links**: remember to add the schema (http:// https:// tel:// mailto:// ext...)